zack-braun/DVA-Project/README.md

 2. "experiments" contains the csv's and json's where lots of our data was stored.
 It also contains python files used for experimenting and creating our KNN model:
 - data2csv.py: used to compile the congressional data from multiple APIs.
+You will need to get new API keys from the sources listed at the top of the code (OpenSecrets and ProPublica)
-- CalculateAverageIdeologyOfBillVotesByPrimaryTopic.ipynb: unsurprisingly used to calculate the average ideology of bill votes by their primary topic.
+- CalculateAverageIdeologyOfBillVotesByPrimaryTopic.ipynb: used to calculate the average ideology of bill votes by their primary topic.
 - knn.py: used to create the KNN model and experiment with different Ks to find optimal silhouette scores.
 This file is also used to generate the plots "K-means clustering.png" and "K-means Silhouette Scores.png".
 The